 FAQs & Transparency

 • The Rebel Loon Archive was founded and is directed by Erica Helander, a Minnesotan writer and editor.
 The project is supported by a small working team composed of design professionals, curatorial advisors, archivists, and administrative contributors.
-Some team members are compensated at fair market rates for professional services, while others are contributing their time in a volunteer capacity.
+Some team members will be compensated at fair market rates for professional services, while others are contributing their time in a volunteer capacity.

-• Kickstarter has a strong track record for art book and publishing campaigns.
+Kickstarter has a strong track record for art book and publishing campaigns.
 Its all-or-nothing funding model ensures the project proceeds only if fully funded, protecting contributors and backers from under-resourced production.

 Alternative platforms were considered.
 Kickstarter was selected for its publishing audience, transparency tools, and established fulfillment structure.

-• Kickstarter funds the production of creative projects.
+Kickstarter funds the production of creative projects.
 Funds raised through this campaign will be used exclusively to produce and fulfill the book and related project components.

 Kickstarter does not process charitable donations directly.
 For compliance reasons, the campaign is structured as a publishing project, not a direct donation drive.
 Kickstarter has approved the project draft, including a clear description of the financial structure.